 Architectural Education at Other Tertiary Level Institutions

-Throughout the mid 1980s, 25 years after creating architectural education at the tertiary level in Sri Lanka, the Council of the Sri Lanka Institute of Architects noted that formal informative facilities in Sri Lanka were not sufficient to fulfill the requirements of the country.
+Throughout the mid 1980s, 25 years after creating architectural education at the tertiary level, the Council of the institution noted that formal informative facilities were not sufficient to fulfill the requirements of the country.
 The Council of the SLIA at that time was of the see that there persisted a need for substitute educational opportunities to match the growing need for well-trained architects, in the context for rapid changes taking place in the built atmosphere of Sri Lanka.
 However the SLIA campaigned for the organization of renewable formal coaching facilities in architecture, nothing materialized.
-Consequently, the Sri Lanka Institute of Architects (SLIA) itself had to stage in and determine a Lecture Program in 1986.
+Consequently, the university (SLIA) itself had to stage in and determine a Lecture Program in 1986.

 The City School of Architecture (CSA) with a historical past of 25 years and a student populace of nearly 2 hundred, presents an alternative career in architecture that acknowledges that Architectural Education is a wide-ranging based teaching and learning procedure, where a major percentage of the teaching and learning factors lie grounded in the authentic world of practice.

-Sri Lanka Institute of Architects (SLIA) is revamping the CPD programme.
+SLIA is revamping the CPD program.
 We are going to do in excess of being attentive to somebody in a relevant topic and exploring forward to the cocktails.
-We are seeking different from this session onwards; we are to yearning to give some thing back for our affiliates and you will alter your conception thereafter for CPD’s.
+We are seeking different from this session onward; we are to yearning to give some thing back for our affiliates and you will alter your conception thereafter for CPD’s.
 Look onward to CPD’s and CPD WORKSHOPS We require your assist to make stuff happen.

 120/7, Vidya Mawatha,